adelenelai/adelenelai.github.io/_posts/2023-09-03-reflections-software.md

 This brings me to the next point...

-##### 2. I commit and push code to GitHub more often
+### 2. I commit and push code to GitHub more often
 In research I was the only person working on my code 99.9% of the time.

 However, I now **code in a team**, and inevitably need to share code more frequently because team members would build other parts of the codebase that depend on my code.

-Also, now that I've started working more with **cloud technologies**, pushing code is the only way I can test on the cloud (at least in the way it's currently set up).
+Also, now that I work more with **cloud technologies**, pushing code is the only way I can test on the cloud (at least in the way it's currently set up).

 For example, I would need to push new code to rebuild Docker containers that run on remote servers, calling inputs from cloud storage.